jthluke/RL-EAMOD-cleanup/README.md

 ## Prerequisites

 You will need to have a working Gurobi Optimizer installation.
 If you are a student or academic, Gurobi Optimization provides Gurobi Optimizer at no cost.
-You can find more info [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
+You can find more information [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).

 To install all required dependencies, run:
 ```